jgrelet/oceano2oceansites/INSTALL_WINDOWS.md

 _Installation should be failed during compilation, the pkg-config method currently used to detect C library is not installed under Windows.
 See <http://www.gaia-gis.it/spatialite-3.0.0-BETA/mingw_how_to.html#pkg-config>_

-A faster implementation is to change these cgo directives in `dataset.go` and `attribute.go` files before compilation
+A faster implementation is to change these cgo directives in `dataset.go` and `attribute.go` files before compilation. cgo allows Go programs to interoperate with C libraries.

-Replace :
+Replace the line :

     // #cgo pkg-config: nectcdf

-with, following where NetCDF library is install, c:/opt in this case:
+ with the path where NetCDF is installed, c:/opt in this case:

-   // #cgo windows CFLAGS: -I C:/opt/netCDF-4.3.3.1/include
+   // #cgo windows CFLAGS: -I C:/opt/netCDF-4.5.0/include

-   // #cgo windows LDFLAGS: -lnetcdf -L C:/opt/netCDF-4.3.3.1/lib
+   // #cgo windows LDFLAGS: -lnetcdf -L C:/opt/netCDF-4.5.0/lib

 Restart package installation: